zaphosting/docs/docs/contribution-introduction.md

 Our contribution program currently only accepts contributions in English.
 In order to comply with copyright laws, we cannot accept content from other sources.
 All content that is produced under our contribution program must be original work produced by you.

 ## What qualifies for this program?
-Under our contributiton program, we currently accept both updates to existing content as well as new pages and content that you add to the documentation.
+Under our contribution program, we currently accept updates and expansion to existing content, as well as new pages and content that you add to the documentation.
 The reward for the contribution will depend on a few factors, but primarily depends on the quantity and quality of the content and changes that you have produced.
 You can earn as much as €75 in ZAP Coins for the creation of a new page within our ZAP-Hosting Documentation!

 Please check out the other pages in this section to understand the process for contributing, our guidelines and the rewards in more details prior to performing any contributions.